J535D165/pyalex/README.md

 PyAlex is a Python library for [OpenAlex](https://openalex.org/).
 OpenAlex is an index of hundreds of millions of interconnected scholarly papers, authors, institutions, and more.

-PyAlex follows the format of the [OpenAlex REST API] (https://docs.openalex.org/).
-Not all components of PyAlex are documented, as the use of PyAlex is often intuitive when looking at the REST API documentation.
+OpenAlex offers a powerful, open, and free [REST API](https://docs.openalex.org/) to extract, aggregate, or search scholarly data.
+PyAlex is lightweight and thin Python interface to this API.
+PyAlex tries to stay as close as possible to the design of the orginal service.

-The following features of the OpenAlex REST API are currently supported by
+The following features of OpenAlex are currently supported by PyAlex:
-PyAlex:

 - [x] Get single entities
 - [x] Filter entities